 My new favourite picture of our Riggs! ❤

 And just ‘coz he’s cute, here are some more pictures of our Riggs!

 You can find SA Guide-dogs for the Blind on Facebook and on Twitter

 Check out my Puppy Raising Facebook page: Proudly Puppy Raising

-Posted on September 15, 2017, in behavioural conditioning, GDApupRiggs, puppies, puppy raising, puppy walking, SA Guide-dogs, training.
+Posted on September 15, 2017, in behavioural conditioning, GDApupRiggs, puppies, Puppy Raising, SA Guide-dogs, training.
 Bookmark the permalink.
 Comments Off on Twenty Five Weeks With Riggs #GDApupRiggs.